Eliran-Turgeman/eliran-turgeman.github.io/content/posts/corals-api.md

 ```command
 python3 database.py
 ```
-when executing the script while passing 1 as a catalog number, you will get the following output
+when executing the script, while passing 1 as a catalog number, you will get the following output

 ```
 [secondary_label Output]